-On the 19th of August 3 members of the European Wilderness Society drove to Postojna where we would participate in wolf howling as part of a census for wolf populations in Slovenia.
+On the 19th of August 3 members of the European Wilderness Society drove to Postojna where we would participate in wolf howling organised by the NGO Dinaricum as part of a census for wolf populations in Slovenia.

 Pulling off the motorway we arrived at a petrol station, bustling with crowds of people taking a break from their long drives.
 There we found a small group at the edge of the car park.
 Excitedly we greeted the group who were the other survey teams and as the sun set over the car park we were all given some back ground information on wolves in Slovenia and our purpose for the next four nights.

 Please also read: The boomerang of bear and wolf cull in Slovenia

 How to howl